-At our first two XR Manningham local meetings, we have been joined by passionate local Activist Mary Merkenich, who has informed us on the full extent of the tragedy that is the planned Nth East Link Project.
+Passionate local Activist Mary Merkenich has informed our group on the full extent of the tragedy that is the planned (now underway) Nth East Link Project.
 Construction has already begun for this project in places, but we still aim to stop it from going ahead and join together with other local groups to continue to push back.

 What 'Friends of the Earth' say about the Nth East Link Project